Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/build-protocol-info.md

 | Transfers enabled |  1,205,128   | 18 Aug 13:15 UTC |
 | Redenomination    |  1,248,328   | 21 Aug 13:15 UTC |

-Block explorers, wallets, and any component that displays DOT balances should use the symbol "DOT (old)" to differentiate DOTs of the original denomination.
+Block explorers, wallets, and any component that displays SOLAR balances should use the symbol "SOLAR (old)" to differentiate SOLARs of the original denomination.
 This change can be made immediately.
-For a period of time after the redenomination occurs, we recommend that you use the symbol "_New DOT_" to clearly indicate that you have made the change.
-After sufficient time has elapsed post-redenomination, you should change "_New DOT_" back to "DOT".
+For a period of time after the redenomination occurs, we recommend that you use the symbol "_New SOLAR_" to clearly indicate that you have made the change.
+After sufficient time has elapsed post-redenomination, you should change "_New SOLAR_" back to "SOLAR".
 An example of an explanation would be:

-> “On approximately August 21st at 13:15 UTC (block number 1,248,328), the DOT token will undergo a redenomination.
-New DOTs will be 100x smaller than DOTs (old).
-Therefore, your DOT balance will be 100x higher.
-The percentage of the DOTs you own relative to total supply will be unchanged.
-See the AXIASolar [blog post](https://medium.com/axiasolar-network/the-results-are-in-8f6b1ca2a4e6) for more information.”
+> “On approximately August 21st at 13:15 UTC (block number 1,248,328), the SOLAR token will undergo a redenomination.
+New SOLARs will be 100x smaller than SOLARs (old).
+Therefore, your SOLAR balance will be 100x higher.
+The percentage of the SOLARs you own relative to total supply will be unchanged.
+See the AXIASolar [blog post](https://medium.com/axiacoin.network/the-results-are-in-8f6b1ca2a4e6) for more information.”

-If you require assistance with redenomination, please contact redenomination@web3.foundation.
+If you require assistance with redenomination, please contact redenomination@axiacoin.org.

 ## Addresses